supnate/rekit/docs/one-action-one-file.md

 ## One Action One File
-This may be the most opinionate part of the Rekit approach.
+This may be the most opinionated part of the Rekit approach.
 That is: one action one file, and put the corresponding reducer into the same file.

 Also you can read the introduction at: https://medium.com/@nate_wang/a-new-approach-for-managing-redux-actions-91c26ce8b5da .